cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/docs/TUTORIAL.md

 ## Set up your personal environment

+### <walkthrough-notification-menu-icon></walkthrough-notification-menu-icon> Validate script
-Ensure that the script completes successfully, it should print `Set up complete`.
+1. Ensure that the script completes successfully, it should print `Set up complete`.

 ### <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> Validate your environment
 1. Can you fetch Kubernetes namespaces?